RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 ## Current System Status

-**Authentication System**: Temporarily bypassed for development.
+**Authentication System**: Fully functional, relying on NextAuth.js.
 **Development Server**: Running (requires manual restart for some changes).
-**Session Simulation**: Fully functional.
+**Session Simulation**: Deactivated and removed.
-**Data Simulation**: Fully functional.
+**Data Simulation**: Deactivated and removed.
-**Catalog View**: Social media-like, using mock data, with like/unlike toggle.
+**Catalog View**: Social media-like, currently using `src/data/mock/designs.js` but needs to be updated to fetch real data.
 **User Profile**: Tabbed interface with Designs, Orders, and Cart sections.

 ## Next Steps

 - Instruct the user to restart the development server and verify the changes.
-- **Debugging:** Resolve the issue where the user icon and login button are not reacting correctly to the simulated session state in the header.

-## Active Decisions and Considerations

-- The session and data simulation contexts are retained for frontend development acceleration.
-- The authentication bypass is temporary and specifically for frontend development.
-It will need to be reverted or adjusted for production.
-- **Critical Environmental Note:** Due to persistent caching issues with the Next.js development server, a full manual restart (`Ctrl+C` in the terminal running `npm run dev`, then `npm run dev` again) is required for the implemented changes to take effect.
-- **Product Decision:** Comments are intentionally not implemented for designs.
-- **Product Decision:** Like functionality for designs is a toggle.

 ## Important Patterns and Preferences

 - Next.js middleware for route protection.
-- React Context for global state management (mock session, mock data, cart).
+- React Context for global state management (now only for PopUp and Modal).
-- Custom hooks for abstracting logic (`useSimulatedSession`, `useMockData`).
+- Custom hooks for abstracting logic (now only `useCartStorage`).
 - Modals for user interaction (profile options).
 - Centralizing user data fetching via NextAuth.js session and server actions.

 ## Learnings and Project Insights

 - Understanding how to configure Next.js middleware to control route access.
-- How to create a mock session and data environment for isolated frontend testing.
+- How to create a mock session and data environment for isolated frontend testing, and how to properly remove it.
 - How to integrate modals for user-specific actions in the header.
 - Debugging React Context and hook propagation issues.
 - **Workflow Insight:** When a task is denied, it's often because the project is already running, and I should avoid restarting the server unless explicitly necessary.